-- bold leadership
+- Bold leadership;

-- collaboration and partnership
+- Collaboration and partnership;

-- creativity and innovation
+- Creativity and innovation;

-- sustainability
+- Sustainability; and

-- o integrity.
+- Integrity.

-Consequently, the implementation strategy and actions of the ULDA need to address aspects broader than the Act's purposes and need to address, not only what is to be achieved, but also how it is to be achieved.
+Consequently, the implementation strategy and actions of the ULDA need to address aspects broader than the Act's purposes and need to address, not only what is to be achieved, but also how it is achieved.

-In many aspects this implementation strategy will be a living document, responding to circumstances as they arise, learning from the lessons as the UDA develops and adopting innovation arising from technological change and innovation from industry.
+In many aspects, the ULDA Implementation Strategy will be a living document, responding to circumstances as they arise, learning from the lessons as the UDA's develop and adopting innovation arising from technological change and innovation from industry.

-However, the following section provides a framework, indicating the implementation strategy elements, desired outcomes and planned actions formulated at this time to give effect to the Act's purposes and the ULDA's mission.
+However, the section following provides a framework, indicating the implementation strategy elements, desired outcomes and planned actions formulated at this time to give effect to the Act's purposes and the ULDA's mission.